Find Trade Colleges

 Women make up 95% of the medical assisting majors at the school.

-The in-demand associate degree programs at Cossatot Community College of the University of Arkansas helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Arkansas.
+A rank of #5 on this year’s list means Cossatot Community College of the University of Arkansas is a great place for allied health & medical assisting services students working on their associate degree.
 Located in the rural area of De Queen, UA Cossatot is a public college with a small student population.

 About 90% of the students majoring in medical assisting at the school are women while 10% are male.

-With a ranking of #6, NorthWest Arkansas Community College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
+NorthWest Arkansas Community College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
 NWACC is a moderately-sized public school located in the small city of Bentonville.

 Of the 11 students majoring in medical assisting at NWACC, 9% are male and 91% are female.